 Lightning crotch is a sudden, sharp pain that occurs in the pelvis, rectum, or vulva.
 Here’s the 411 on pregnancy lightning crotch, plus what natural remedies to use when you experience pelvic pain during pregnancy.

 Our bodies do some weird things during pregnancy, and we’ve created some weird terms to describe these strange phenomena.
-Like the terms bloody show.
-And, of course, lightning crotch 🌩.
+Like the term bloody show.
+And, of course, lightning crotch.

-There are several different reasons why expecting mamas get these pains, but it basically has to do with pressure on the bundle of nerves around the cervix.
+There are several reasons why expecting mamas get these pains, but it boils down to increased pressure on the bundle of nerves around the cervix.
 The majority of the nerves in the uterus just so happen to be right above your cervix.
 As baby moves around and things start happening down there, it can stimulate these nerves.

 Common causes of lightning crotch include:

-When your baby changes positions, turns, stretches, or kicks, they can put pressure on the nerves in your uterus.
-This in turn can cause a sharp, sudden pain.
-The pressure on the nerves intensifies, especially as baby’s head engages into the pelvis during the last few weeks of pregnancy or during labor.
+When your baby changes positions, turns, stretches, or kicks, they can put pressure on the nerves in your uterus, causing a sharp, sudden pain.
+The pressure on the nerves intensifies during the last few weeks of pregnancy or during labor, especially as baby’s head engages into the pelvis.